-- Now, I wish all men were like myself, but each has his own gift from God.
+- Now, I wish all men to even be like myself, but each has his own gift from God.
 Indeed, one man has this gift, but another man that.

-- But I tell the unmarried and the widows that it’s good if they remain single like I am.
+- But I tell the unmarried and the widows that it’s good for them if they remain single like I am.

 - But if they can’t exercise self-control, let them marry; for it’s better to marry than to burn.

-- And to the men who are *married,6“the men who are *married” is an definite article + participle phrase in Greek.
+- And to the men who have married,6“the men who have married” is an definite article + participle phrase in Greek.
 Nearly all translations change the gender of this (masculine) definite article + participle phrase at the beginning of the verse (changing it from “the men who are married” into the genderless “the married”).
 I command (not I, but the Lord) that a wife isn’t to be separated7“to be separated” is literal, as the Greek verb is a passive infinitive.
 Nearly all translations change this verb to an active verb, often with the imperative sense (“must not separate from”), making the wife the active agent of the verb.
-In this word specifically, it can have reflexive force (“to separates herself” in some cases. from her husband.
+In this word specifically, it can have reflexive force (“to separate herself”) in some cases. from her husband.

 - But if she was indeed separated, let her remain unmarried or be reconciled to the husband.
 Also, a husband isn’t to divorce his wife.